Youssef-Azroun/belong_music_rewards_app/README.md

 ## We're Always Looking for Exceptional Talent

 At Belong, innovation thrives on diverse, driven individuals who share our vision.
 We're a mix of Stockholm, and remote team (with a preference for EU/US time zones) that's always open to top talent in engineering, product, design, and beyond.
 If you have a high sense of ownership, thrive in a fast-paced startup, and want your ideas to directly shape a product impacting millions of music fans, reach out.
-Even if a role isn't listed, send your resume and a note on why you'd fit to careers[at] belong.app—we review every application thoughtfully.
+Even if a role isn't listed, send your resume and a note on why you'd fit to careers[at] getbelong.app—we review every application thoughtfully.

 ## About This Repository